College of Osteopathic Medicine of the Pacific, Northwest: History

 During the 76th Oregon Legislative Assembly, the Senate passed a resolution to "congratulate the College of Osteopathic Medicine of the Pacific Northwest, thank the founders for their commitment to the people of Oregon and wish the college success in the future".
 The school opened in August 2011 with an initial enrollment of 107 students, and 15 full-time faculty members.
 At that time tuition was $47,000 and the college planned to eventually grow to 400 students.
 COMP Northwest is expected to nearly double the number of Oregon residents graduating as physicians from medical school.
 In March 2012, the Lebanon Area Chamber of Commerce gave COMP-Northwest the Small Business of the Year Award.
 The school's first class of 100 graduated in June 2015.

+As of the 2023-2024 academic school year there were 431 students enrolled with a faculty and administrative staff of 21 and 815 alumni at the end of calendar year 2022.

+On July 24th, 2025 the school announced it would be renamed to the Heatherington College of Osteopathic Medicine in honor of benefactor Jeff Heatherington.
+Heatherington has donated around $50 million to the college as well as 150 acres of property to build a new behavioral health college in Lebanon.

+In September 2025, the school received the deed for 150 acres of land in Lebanon, Oregon.

 Academics

 The students entering as the inaugural Class of 2015 had an average Medical College Admission Test (MCAT) score of 28 and an average overall GPA of 3.53.